Esri/arcgis-html-sanitizer/README.md

 ```

 #### Encode Attribute Values
 The `encodeAttrValue` method encodes all non-alphanumeric ASCII characters to their hexadecimal HTML entity code to ensure safe use as an HTML attribute.
+This method only encodes characters.
+It does not directly sanitize the string to remove XSS.
+If you are looking to sanitize your string, use the `sanitizeHTMLAttribute` method instead.

 ```js
 const sanitizer = new Sanitizer();